angular/angular/aio/content/guide/deployment.md

 </div>

-### ng deploy
+### Automatic deployment with the CLI

-Angular CLI introduced `deploy` command in version 8.3.0.
-By default, this command will execute the `deploy` [CLI builder](https://angular.io/guide/cli-builder) associated with your project.
-Currently, there are third-party builders which implement deployment capabilities to different cloud platforms:
+The Angluar CLI command `ng deploy` (introduced in version 8.3.0) executes the `deploy` [CLI builder](https://angular.io/guide/cli-builder) associated with your project.
+A number of third-party builders implement deployment capabilities to different platforms.
+These include the following.

 | Deployment to                                                 | Package                                                                        |
 |---------------------------------------------------------------|--------------------------------------------------------------------------------|